acadTags/Rare-disease-identification/README.md

     * UMLS to ICD-9-CM https://bioportal.bioontology.org/ontologies/ICD9CM

 ## Acknowledgement
-This work was carried out by members from [KnowLab](https://knowlab.github.io/), also thanks to the [EdiE-ClinicalNLP research group](https://www.ed.ac.uk/usher/clinical-natural-language-processing).
+This work has been carried out by members from [KnowLab](https://knowlab.github.io/), also thanks to the [EdiE-ClinicalNLP research group](https://www.ed.ac.uk/usher/clinical-natural-language-processing).

 Acknowledgement to the icons used:
 * MIMIC icon from https://mimic.physionet.org/